Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Consequences of Elliptic Regularity

 From the second equation and Proposition \ref{c-iso} we conclude that $\ominus_{a_k}(\rho_k )=0$.
 In view of the definition of the anti-gluing $\ominus_{a_k}$, we conclude that $\rho_k^+(s, t)=0$ for $s\geq \frac{R_k}{2}+1$ and $\rho_k^-(s', t')=0$ for $s'\leq -\frac{R_k}{2}-1.$ Consequently, it follows from the definition of the gluing that $\oplus_{a_k}(\rho_k )(s, t)=0$ on the finite cylinders $[0, R_k/2-1]\times S^1]$ and $[R_k/2+1, R_k]\times S^1$ so that we can extend the map $\oplus_{a_k}(\rho_k )$ by $0$ beyond the finite cylinders $Z_{a_k}$.
 Hence $\oplus_{a_k}(\rho_k )\in H^{3+m,-\delta_m}(Z_{a_k}^\ast,{\mathbb R}^{2n})$ and $B_k(\oplus_{a_k}(\rho_k )=0$.
 Now Proposition \ref{POLTER} implies that $\oplus_{a_k}(\rho_k )=0$.
 Since by Theorem \ref{sc-splicing-thm} the total gluing map $\boxdot_a:E\to G_a$ is an sc-isomorphism, we conclude that indeed $\rho_k=0$ and our claim is proved.

-From now on we view the maps $h_{i,k}$, $i=0,1$, as defined on the finite cylinders $Z_{a_k}$.
-We shall use extensively the estimates for the global gluing constructions in Proposition \ref{HAT_HAT} and Proposition \ref{total-gluing}.
-First, since the sequences $(\wt{y}_k)$ and $(y_k)$ converge to $0$ in $F_m$, it follows from Proposition 4.7 that
+From now on we view the maps $\oplus_{a_k}h_{i,k}$, $i=0,1$, as defined on the finite cylinders $Z_{a_k}$.
+We shall use extensively the estimates for the global gluing constructions in Proposition \ref{HAT_HAT} and Proposition \ref{total-gluing}. {First, recalling the $\wh{G}^{a_k}$-norm introduced in Section \ref{preliminaries}, we have the following estimates